- Business and Employment»

 Francine Schwartz is a woman with a mission: to help high school students and their families find and apply to colleges that are the right fit for them.

-Ms. Schwartz is 58 years old, lives in Connecticut with her husband, and has 3 children.
-Her oldest daughter is 28, lives in New York City and is an OB/GYN resident, her son is 27 and lives in Connecticut and works part time, and her youngest daughter is 21 and is a college senior in Washington, D.C., majoring in Environmental Studies/International Relations.
+Ms. Schwartz is 58 years old, lives in Connecticut with her husband, and has three children.
+Her oldest daughter is 28, lives in New York City and is an OB/GYN resident, her son is 27 and lives in Connecticut and works part-time, and her youngest daughter is 21 and is a college senior in Washington, D.C., majoring in Environmental Studies/International Relations.

 Ms. Schwartz feels the pros of running this type of business are that she has been able to create and run a business that she is truly passionate about.
 Advocating for students and helping them achieve their dreams is extremely fulfilling for her.
-She constantly learns new things from colleagues, workshops, books and classes which help the students and families with whom she works.
-She is able to set her own hours and work schedule.
+She constantly learns new things from colleagues, workshops, books, and classes which help the students and families with whom she works.
+She can set her own hours and work schedule.
 And she has a home office in the basement of her house where she can access her computer and also meet with clients.

 Advice to Future College Consultants